SSD2015/219244/Schedule.md

   * You should be able to relate your Domain Model to your Use Cases and Mock-up.
 They should be consistent.
 2. (postponed) Introduction to Play! framework.
 3. Practice drawing System Sequence Diagrams.
-4. Introduction to Design Patterns.
-5. Overview of Elaboration Iteration 1 (EL1), its goals, and writing an Iteration Plan for EL1.
+4. Overview of Elaboration Iteration 1 (EL1), its goals, and writing an Iteration Plan for EL1.
-6. Intro to issue tracking for recording tasks and progress.
+5. Intro to issue tracking for recording tasks and progress.

 #### Week 5 Assignment
-* Meet with team to choose goals, tasks, and milestone(s) for this iteration.
+* Meet with team to choose goals, tasks, and milestones for this iteration.
 * Create Iteration Plan for EL1 using template.
 Put it on your Wiki and link to your project README file.
+    * **Due:** Friday (20th) 12:00.
+You may revise it later.
-* Record backlog and milestones in Github issue tracker.
+* Record backlog and tasks in Github as **Issues**.
+Record Milestones as Github Milestones (in issue tracker).
 * Work on your tasks!
+* Iteration EL1 ends in 2 weeks (3 March).
+You must have/do:
+    * deployable web application
+    * demo the application
+    * Use Cases for EL1 written in "fully dressed" form.
+    * Updated domain model, including class and sequence diagrams, _accurate_ glossary, some software design notes in SAD

 ---